tinacms/tina.io/content/docs/setup-overview.md

 yarn tina-dev
 ```

 Now navigate to http://localhost:3000/demo/blog/HelloWorld.
 This is a new page created for you for demo purposes.
-You won't be able to edit right away.
+You won't be able to edit right away, you'll first need to enter edit mode.

 To enter edit mode, to enter edit mode, navigate to http://localhost:3000/admin.